Transportation Safety Initiatives

 Pilot project

-In 2023, the City will implement a variety of traffic calming measures in deliberate locations to evaluate their effectiveness in addressing traffic safety concerns in our community.
+In 2023, the City implemented a variety of traffic calming measures in deliberate locations to evaluate their effectiveness in addressing traffic safety concerns in our community.
 During the pilot, we identified three different land use locations:

 - Commercial: Third Street SE downtown at Fourth Avenue SE